Skip to footer content

 Why Is OCR Not Working on Windows?

 For detailed troubleshooting, consult the IronOCR troubleshooting guide.
 The IronOCR support team provides rapid assistance for licensed users working on GitHub-hosted OCR applications.
-Check the product changelog for the latest updates and the API reference for comprehensive documentation.
+Check the product changelog for the latest updates.

-Download IronOCR's free trial for commercial deployment.
+Download IronOCR's free trial to evaluate it in your GitHub project today.
 Explore licensing options including extensions and upgrades for your team's needs.

 Frequently Asked Questions